jez/blog/source/_posts/2017-12-05-tufte-course.markdown

 categories: ['data', 'notes']
 description: >
-  On Monday, December 4th, I went to Edward Tufte's one-day course on "Presenting Data & Information."
+  On Monday, December 4th, I went to Edward Tufte's one-day course on 'Presenting Data & Information.'
 I'm glad I went, and there were a number of things I took away from the day.
 strong_keywords: false
 ---